Applelo/compotes/docs/guide/drilldown.md

 ## Events

-You can listen to emitted event directly on the drilldown element like this:
+You can listen to emitted events directly on the drilldown element like this:

 ```js
 drilldownElement.addEventListener('c.drilldown.init', (e) => {